-The labs will not be responsible for loss of data, damage, loss of personal items, or personal injury.
+The ITS Computer Labs will not be responsible for loss of data, damage, loss of personal items, or personal injury.
 It is your responsibility to maintain periodic backups of your data.

-The monitors are not responsible for doing your work for you.
+The lab monitors are not responsible for doing your work for you.
 Please take the time to learn how to use the computers effectively.
-The monitors cannot teach each individual how to do everything, nor are they expected to know all the answers.
-The monitors can help you look through online manuals for assistance with specific information in relation to the standard software installed on the lab computers.
+The lab monitors are not available to teach each individual how to do everything, nor are they expected to know all of the answers.
+They can help you look through online manuals for assistance with specific information in relation to the standard software installed on the lab computers.

-Important announcements as well as general information are posted on the bulletin board and service counter area.
+Important announcements and general information may be posted near the service counter areas.

 Back to top